 Step 7: Rinse and Repeat

 You know the drill by now.
 If you have space in your grow room, consider germinating your next crop of seeds while harvesting your current crop.
 Take advantage of the fast-growing speeds of your autoflowers to achieve multiple harvests in a year.

 To give your autoflower hemp crop the best chance for success, look for the seeds with proven genetics.
-At High Grade Hemp Seed, we are proud to offer our feminized Autoflower seeds, which are known for uniform growth and a tantalizing terpene profile that’s both sweet and spicy.
+At High Grade Hemp Seed, we are proud to offer our feminized autoflower seeds, which are known for uniform growth, as well as great cannabinoid and terpene production.